 If a respondent has insurance, he should notify the insurance company immediately he receives a lawsuit.
-The insurance company will then get a housing disrepair solicitor to take on the case.
+The insurance company will then get a best housing disrepair solicitors to take on the case.

 Stage 5- Pre-Trials Proceedings.

 Stage 6- The Trial Stage.

 Most cases reach settlement even before trial except for rare unique cases.

 What Damages Can Be Recovered?